pulumi/docs/content/blog/program-kubernetes-with-11-cloud-native-pulumi-pearls/index.md

 hearing about your ideas and scenarios about where to take things from here.

-To get started, download and try out Pulumi for free over at
-<https://pulumi.io>, meet us over on GitHub where all the goodies are
-open source <https://github.com/pulumi/pulumi>, and/or join our
+To get started, head over to the [Pulumi Quickstart]({{< ref "/docs/quickstart" >}}), meet us over on GitHub where all the goodies are open source <https://github.com/pulumi/pulumi>, and/or join our [Pulumi Community Slack](https://slack.pulumi.io).
-Community Slack over at <https://slack.pulumi.io>.
 We can't wait to hear from you.
 Happy hacking!